HD 191939: Three Sub-Neptunes Transiting a Sun-like Star Only 54 pc Away: Discussion

 \subsection{Atmospheric Characterization Prospects}

 All three HD~191939 planets have the potential to be excellent transmission spectroscopy targets, contingent upon mass measurements.
-The equilibrium temperatures for a zero Bond albedo and efficient redistribution of heat to the nightside hemisphere are about 780\,K, 550\,K, and 500\,K for planets b, c, and d, respectively.
-To estimate the amplitude of the atmospheres' transmission signal, we assumed hydrogen-dominated compositions and used the predicted masses from the deterministic MR relationship of \citealt{Wolfgang:2016} ($M_{b}=13\pm2\,M_{\oplus}$, $M_{c}=M_{d}=12\pm2\,M_{\oplus}$).
-Under these conditions, a change in the planet radius corresponding to one pressure scale height ($H$) would result in a change in the transit depth of $\sim30$\,ppm for HD~191939\,b and $\sim20$\,ppm for both HD~191939\,c and HD~191939\,d.
-At near-infrared wavelengths, absorption due to species such as H$_{2}$O and CH$_{4}$ can produce variations of a few pressure scale heights in the effective planetary radius, translating to transmission signals $\gtrsim50-150$\,ppm for all three planets.
-Given the brightness of the host star, this puts all three HD~191939 planets among the most favorable sub-Neptunes currently known for transmission spectroscopy.
+The equilibrium temperatures for a zero Bond albedo and efficient redistribution of heat to the nightside hemisphere are about 800\,K, 550\,K, and 500\,K for planets b, c, and d, respectively.
+To estimate the amplitude of the atmospheres' transmission signal, we assumed hydrogen-dominated compositions and used the predicted masses from the probabilistic MR relation of \citealt{Wolfgang:2016} ($M_{b}=14.77^{+1.98}_{-1.97},M_{\oplus}$, $M_{c}=13.85 ^{+1.87}_{-1.85}\,M_{\oplus}$ and $M_{d}=13.50^{+1.84}_{-1.80}\,M_{\oplus}$).
+Under these conditions, a change in the planet radius corresponding to one pressure scale height ($H$) would result in a change in the transit depth of $\sim15$\,ppm for HD~191939\,b and $\sim10$\,ppm for both HD~191939\,c and HD~191939\,d.
+At near-infrared wavelengths, absorption due to species such as H$_{2}$O and CH$_{4}$ can produce variations of a few pressure scale heights in the effective planetary radius, translating to transmission signals $\gtrsim10-80$\,ppm for all three planets.
+Given the brightness of the host star, this would put all three HD~191939 planets among the most favorable sub-Neptunes currently known for transmission spectroscopy.

-To put HD~191939 in the broader context of the exoplanet population suitable for atmospheric characterization, we downloaded a list from the NASA Exoplanet Archive of all the confirmed planets with radii between 2--4\,$R_{\oplus}$.
+To put HD~191939 in the broader context of confirmed sub-Neptunes suitable for atmospheric characterization, we downloaded a list from the NASA Exoplanet Archive of all the confirmed planets with radii between 2--4\,$R_{\oplus}$.
 We also required these planets to have mass measurements and a relative error in planet mass, planet radius, and host star radius less than $30\%$.
 For planets with multiple measurements of a given parameter, we selected the reported value with the lowest total uncertainty.
-We then calculated the expected SNR of each planet as \citep{Vanderburg:2016}:
+We then calculated the expected SNR of each planet for a single transit as \citep{Vanderburg:2016}: